-Latest news on our next production
+Latest news on our first production

-Bill on The Merchant of Venice:
+Bill on A Merchant of Venice:

 I have directed this play many times but never before prepared for it with such excitement and the sense of the profound relevance it has to our own twisted times.